top of page

 Creates binding legal precedents that shape the development of law

 In some cases, such as when dealing with an uncooperative opposing party, litigation may be the preferred choice for resolving maritime disputes.
-It is essential to carefully consider the specific circumstances of each case and the goals of the parties involved before deciding between arbitration and litigation in admiralty law proceedings.
+It is essential to carefully consider the specific circumstances of each case and the goals of the parties involved before deciding between arbitration and litigation.

 Key Differences: Maritime Arbitration vs. Litigation